sap-tutorials/sap-build-apps/tutorials/codejam-01-homepage/codejam-01-homepage.md

 ### Stylize the container
-As an example of how to stylize a component, lets add space around our container.
+As an example of how to stylize a component, let's add space around our container.

 1. From the **Tree** view (bottom right), select the container **Container - Products List** again.